digitalocean/terraform-provider-digitalocean/docs/resources/record.md

 * `port` - (Optional) The port of the record.
 Only valid when type is `SRV`.
 Must be between 1 and 65535.
 * `priority` - (Optional) The priority of the record.
 Only valid when type is `MX` or `SRV`.
 Must be between 0 and 65535.
 * `weight` - (Optional) The weight of the record.
 Only valid when type is `SRV`.
 Must be between 0 and 65535.
 * `ttl` - (Optional) The time to live for the record, in seconds.
 Must be at least 0.
+Defaults to 1800.
 * `flags` - (Optional) The flags of the record.
 Only valid when type is `CAA`.
 Must be between 0 and 255.
 * `tag` - (Optional) The tag of the record.
 Only valid when type is `CAA`.
 Must be one of `issue`, `issuewild`, or `iodef`.